sguox002/leetcode/leetcode-all.md

 NP-hard: non-deterministic polynomial time hardness.

 some games especially zero-sum game

+<<-1406	Stone Game III    		56.8%	Hard
+strategy game: you can take up to 3 piles of stones from the beginning.
+The sum of stones is the score.
+dp: take 1,2 or 3 stones and let the other player negative, max our score.
+->>

 <<-1510	Stone Game IV    		58.5%	Hard
 A and B by turn take a nonzero square number of stones, if one cannot make a move, lose.